ExpressLRS/Docs/docs/quick-start/firmware-options.md

 ![900 RX Options](../assets/images/ConfigurationOptions900rx.png)
 </figure>

-!!! attention ""
+!!! attention "Note"
-    Note: Configuration of Receivers should match the configuration of the Transmitter Module for Sync/Binding to happen between devices.
+    Configuration of Receivers should match the configuration of the Transmitter Module for Sync/Binding to happen between devices.

 Most of the options listed above for the Transmitter Modules also apply to Receivers.
 The following are options specific to receivers that you might need.